MislavJaksic/Prototyping/README.md

 ## Prototyping

-A prototype is the least amount of throw away code that has to be written for the purpose of learning how a programming tool works.
-Prototyping greatly improves the quality of construction and design of software as it gives insight into how the problem is to be solved.
+A prototype is, according to Code Complete, is "... the absolute minimum amount of throwaway code that's needed to answer a specific design question."
+Folders in this repository are those that are not yet ready to be integrated into the Knowledge Repository.

+### Web programming

+At the most basic level it consists of HTML, CSS and JavaScript, but also includes other technologies and server side programming.